brookemahoney/Drupal-8-easyvm/README.md

 * Added .gitattributes to ensure shell file line endings remain LF
 * Raised the VM memory from 512 to 1024MB
 * Fixed the Puppet version updated to 3.4.3 otherwise the Puphpet base install fails with later versions

+**Note:** The current configuration does not use an NFS mount for the shared www directory. this probably makes it a little slow on Linux and OSX but still works for Windows (although even slower again).
+I am investigating a universal solution but guess that I may have to direct people to two different branches.

+Expecting to modify this to do a full Drupal install.

 1.- Clone this repo